Skip to main content

 A recent Pew Research Center analysis reported that from 1965 to 2011, fathers reduced the number of hours they devoted to paid work from 42 to about 37 each week on average and increased the number of hours they devoted to childcare each week from 2.5 to 7.

-Think about grouping the results by age (youngest to oldest) rather than by a result that has no pattern.
+In this example, we can group the results by age (youngest to oldest), which has a natural pattern, rather than by a result that has no pattern.

 Reader Expectations